 Strategy 4: Math Journals

-Having students write about math is a great way for them to reflect on what they’ve learned and get ELA instruction within the math classroom.
-This is especially powerful for multilingual learners, as math class becomes an environment for them to focus on their written communication in English.
+Having students write about math is a great way for them to reflect on what they’ve learned and incorporate ELA instruction into the math classroom.
 Encourage your kids to summarize key points, answer open-ended questions, tie math into everyday experiences, or write about the most interesting or challenging math lesson.
-It’s also a way to provide an entry point for all students, as they can write a little or a lot, or can even draw instead.
-Similar to activity cards, math journals are included in many of HMH’s math programs, including Into Math.
+It’s also a way to provide an entry point for all students, including multilingual learners, as they can write a little or a lot in English or in their native language.
+Those who need extra support might be given sentence starters.
+Students might also be given the choice to illustrate their ideas instead of writing them.
+Similar to activity cards, math journals are included in many of HMH’s math programs, including Into Math and Into AGA.

 Strategy 5: Learning Contracts